katrynmc/katrynmc.github.io/README.md

 To deploy a new version of the site:
 `yarn deploy` from the master branch

-If the CNAME file is not present add it manually.
+If the `CNAME` file is not present add it manually.
+See the example in `public/CNAME`

 ## Start local server
 `npm install`